Employee Ownership Trusts

 A sale to an Employee Ownership Trust can offer the founders a way to exit their business whilst preserving the ethos, culture and values of their business and rewarding those who have worked to make it a success.
 In particular, a sale to an employee ownership trust can be a practical solution for family-owned or owner managed businesses considering long-term succession planning.

-Founders selling their business to an Employee Ownership Trust can benefit from an exemption from capital gains tax on the sale of their shares if certain conditions are satisfied at the time of the sale and for a specified number of years following the sale.
+Founders selling their business to an Employee Ownership Trust can benefit from a 50% relief from capital gains tax on the sale of their shares if certain conditions are satisfied at the time of the sale and for a specified number of tax years following the tax year in which the sale occurs (being one tax year for sales before 30 October 2024 and four tax years for sales on or after that date).

 No. The Employee Ownership Trust model is flexible so that as long as the Employee Ownership Trust acquires a “controlling interest” in the company, it is possible for the founders to retain a shareholding in the company.
 In order to acquire a “controlling interest”, the Employee Ownership Trust must acquire, broadly, more than 50% of the ordinary share capital and voting rights in the company.